 Proposer delivered a presentation about the Imbalance Component in revenues for the Make-Whole Payment calculation.
 This modification changes the equation to explicitly reference balancing market quantities only, and to align quantities considered in costs and revenues, so that negative imbalance revenues will not be recovered and costs will not be recovered for a quantity that is not considered a balancing quantity (biased) or is intended to be settled at the imbalance price only (Trade Opposite TSO, Non-Firm).

 The justification of this is to stop over-recovering of costs, in particular that some costs being recovered do not reflect the intended market design of recovering Start-up and No-Load costs.
 An observer questioned whether previous payment would be resettled.
 The proposer reassured all that this was a change request rather than a defect fix and it would not be appropriate to seek a resettlement for the past periods.
-However given the magnitude of the impact and the fact that the intent of the rules is to only recover incurred costs, the proposer seeks to apply the equation change from date of decision instead of the date of the system change.
+However given the magnitude of the impact and the fact that the intent of the rules is to only recover incurred costs, the proposer seeks to apply the equation change from date of decision by the RAs instead of the date of the system change.
 This would mean that for a number of months some Generators would be over recovering costs that would be resettled at a later date.